irishdevops/irishdevops/README.md

 <h3 align="center"> Hey there reader! 🙌🏼 </h3>

 I'm Gabriel, a Data Scientist and Machine Learning engineer at Brambles.
-In this git I post some of my research projects and college learnings.
+In this git account I post some of my research projects and college learnings.
+Hope you enjoy!

 - 🔭 Machine Learning and GIS: